 Better supported leaders

-- A Group Scout Leader Team for every Group
+• A Group Lead Volunteer for every Group

 Growth